 Predictions of the occurrence of near gale over 24 hours are verified by means of two-by-two contingency tables.
 Gale is considered as forecast if winds of 15 m/s or more were forecast for some part of the period; it is considered as observed if any station at any time of the period reported winds of at least 15 m/s.
 Observations from every whole hour are used when available.
-Trivial cases with gale force at the beginning of the forecast period have not been excluded from the data set.
+Note that the data set contains some trivial cases with gale force at the beginning of the forecast period.